shivankar27-b/Ai_project/README.md

 ## Final UI
 python chatgui.py
 ## Description
-chatgui contains front end of the project that is UI and train_chatbot is Sequential Neural Network Model intents.json contains dataset requirements dependencies with the versions
+- chatgui contains front end of the project that is UI and train_chatbot is Sequential Neural Network Model
+- intents.json contains dataset
+- requirements contains dependencies with their versions which help in executing project successfully